Szmyk/gmbt/README.md

 ## Hooks

-Hooks are actions can be set in [config file](#configuration) to trigger actions at certain points in the tool execution.
+Hooks are actions that can be set in [config file](#configuration) to trigger actions at certain points in the tool execution.

 #### Modes

 * `common` - executes in every instance
 * `test` - executes when test (quick or full) is executing.
 	* `quickTest` - executes when quick test is executing
 	* `fullTest` - executes when full test is executing
 * `build` - executes when build is executing
+* `compile` - executes when compilation (quick or full) is executing
+	* `quickCompile` - executes when quick compilation is executing
+	* `fullCompile` - executes when full compilation is executing
 * `pack` - executes when pack mode is executing

 #### Types